openharmony/third_party_gn/docs/reference.md

   check_targets [optional]
       A list of labels and label patterns that should be checked when running "gn check" or "gn gen --check".
-If unspecified, all targets will be checked.
+If neither check_targets or no_check_targets (see below) is specified, all targets will be checked.
+      It is an error to specify both check_targets and no_check_targets.
 If it is the empty list, no targets will be checked.
 To bypass this list, request an explicit check of targets, like "//*".

+      The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.

+  no_check_targets [optional]
+      A list of labels and label patterns that should *not* be checked when running "gn check" or "gn gen --check".
+All other targets will be checked.
+      If neither check_targets (see above) or no_check_targets is specified, all targets will be checked.
+It is an error to specify both check_targets and no_check_targets.

       The format of this list is identical to that of "visibility" so see "gn help visibility" for examples.